Share Close

 If a cancellation is needed before the start of the event for ANY reason (whether because of a COVID19 diagnosis or symptoms, a death in the family, an injury... any reason) a transferable but non-refundable deposit of 20% will apply.
 This deposit will be added to your account as account credit to be used towards future programs or rides.

-Starting on the day of the event, there will be absolutely no refunds.
 Please be sure to coordinate with us prior to the start of the program if there are any concerns.